-The power trim & tilt system located on the shift control lever (Fig. 2.21.2).allows you to raise and lower the engine for optimum performance in the water and for trailering, launching and beaching.
-The switch is a momentary switch; which means that constant pressure must be applied to the switch during the raising and lowering cycle.

-Use the trim switch to obtain an ideal boat angle (in relation to the water surface) for a given load and water condition.
-In most cases, best all around performance is obtained with the engine adjusted so that the boat will run at a 3° to 5° angle to the water.
+The power trim/tilt pad located on the port throttle allows you to raise and lower the all engines together for optimum performance in the water and for trailering, launching and beaching your boat The switch is a momentary switch which means that constant pressure must be applied to the switch during the raising and lowering cycle.
+This also allows for ideal boat angle (in relation to the water surface) for a given load and water condition.
+In most cases, best all-round performance is obtained with the engine adjusted so that the boat will run at a 3° to 5° angle to the water.
+See page 3-22 for additional trim information and the operation of your boat.